wilderMann/HappyRobo/README.md

 # Calliope mini MotionKit, based on the Kitronik blocks

 Blocks to support the MotionKit directly from MakeCode.
+Get more info on the MotionKit at: tinysuperlab.com.

 ## ServoLite